 Master of Science

-The IME Department offers M.S. degrees both in Industrial Engineering and Management and in Manufacturing Engineering.
-Both degrees are available in either thesis or project options.
-The thesis option is the most common.
+The IME Department offers a M.S. degree in the combined discipline of Industrial and Manufacturing Engineering.
 It requires a total of 30 credits of study and is open to students who have previously earned a bachelor’s degree in a related engineering discipline.
 Students from other disciplines may be admitted to graduate study in either IME discipline, but may need additional preparation in discipline-specific prerequisite topics.
-The project option is open only to students who have been professionally employed in industrial engineering or manufacturing engineering positions and who are working in their career field at the time of admission to graduate study.
-This option is intended principally for part-time study by currently-employed engineers.

 Doctor of Philosophy